PaulSHahn/emacssetup/README.md

 output *Hello* instead of *c*.
 That wouldn't be very usable.
 Usually macros and lisp functions are bound to modifier key combinations called *chords*.
 For example, *Cnt-X, Cnt-S* saves the contents of an *emacs* buffer to disk.
-In this case their is an *emacs* function bound to the chorded key combination *Cnt-X, Cnt-S*.
+In this case, an *emacs* function is bound to the chorded key combination: *Cnt-X, Cnt-S*.
+You could rebind if you to any other key in *emacs* if you wanted to.

 ## What are emacs macros?